 My swimming was still poor.
 In 2016, I had won a voucher to join the trainings of a triathlon team for one month.
 I decided to use it to swim a lot in May 2017.
 At a certain moment, I swam 4-5 times a week and I was amazed how my swimming improved.
 I continued with the 4-5 times a week schedule in June and managed to reach over 2km within one hour, which was back then really unique for me.

 The first triathlons of the season went rather well, although I didn’t feel comfortable swimming crawl the whole (Sprint or Olympic) distance.
-Fortunately, that changed after about 4 times swimming in open water, I felt confident.
+Fortunately, that changed and after about 4 times swimming in open water, I felt confident.

 To be prepared for the big race I participated in the Olympic Triathlon in Gdańsk.
 The race went smooth, 30 minutes for a 1,4 km swim.
 Then I knew I would manage the 1,9 km swim of the 70.3 Ironman.